 The City of Hyattsville has been recognized as a Tree City by the National Arbor Day Foundation for over 25 years.
 The City is proud to be tree-friendly, with an excellent tree canopy for an urban/suburban community.

-A City Ordinance requires residents to obtain a permit for the removal of large private trees to maintain our canopy, as well as our Tree City status.
+A City Ordinance requires residents to obtain a permit for the removal of large trees on private property.
+This Tree Ordinance helps to maintain our beneficial tree canopy and contributes to our Tree City USA status

 The City plants trees throughout the community, and maintains trees on City property.
 Pepco also maintains trees around power lines to ensure proper clearance.

 Trees are generally planted fall through spring.
 Before planting a tree, the City considers many factors, including overall space; underground and above-ground utilities; proximity to driveways, intersections and crosswalks; proximity to other trees; and success of other trees in the area.

 Residents can request a tree be planted in the City Right of Way (ROW) in front of or to the side of their home using this form.
 Trees are typically planted the fall of each year and residential requests are given first priority (provided interference with utilities is not an issue).